 Lewis Hamilton has never confirmed that he underwent a hair transplant.

 Hamilton claimed that “the right advice” and “good products” had helped to save his locks.
-He also explained that a lack of him“being educated about it” was partially to blame for the poor condition of his hair.
+He also blamed a lack of “being educated about it” was partially to blame for the poor condition of his hair.

 What kind of treatment did he have?

 It’s likely that the Lewis Hamilton hair transplant involved the hair transplant technique known as Follicular Unit Extraction (FUE) treatment, rather than Follicular Unit Transplantation (FUT).

 What’s the difference?

 FUT leaves a visible scar on the back of the head that must be covered by long hair, if the patient wants to keep their treatment discreet.